pkbhowmick/study-material/books/Prometheus-Up-and-Running/README.md

 - query_range: The query range endpoint at ```/api/v1/query_range``` is the main http endpoint of Prometheus as it is the endpoint to use for graphing.

+## Container and Kubernetes

+### cAdvisor
+In the same way the Node exporter provides metrics about the machine, cAdvisor is an exporter that provides metrics about cgroups.
+Cgroups are a Linux kernel isolation feature that are usually used to implement containers on Linux, and are also used by runtime environments such as systemd.

+### Kubernetes Service Discovery
+There are currently five service discovery in kubernetes with prometheus namely node, endpoints, service, pod and ingress.

 ## Resources:
 - [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/getting_started/)
 - [Introduction to Prometheus](https://www.youtube.com/watch?v=ZtYMuxAj7EU)